LumenYoung/Notes/content/papers/Long-VLA - Unleashing Long-Horizon Capability of Vision Language Action Model for Robot Manipulation.md

 ARCHITECTURE
 Long-VLA is built on top of the MDT (Multimodal Diffusion Transformer) policy; the same masking wrapper is also tested with HULC to show architecture-agnostic behaviour.

-[[Publish/notes/How to apply Long-VLA receipt to an existing pretrained VLA]] is a checklist of steps that I summarized that could apply Long-VLA’s receipt to an existing VLA such as $pi0$.
+[[Publish/notes/How to apply Long-VLA receipt to an existing pretrained VLA]] is a checklist of steps that I summarized that could apply Long-VLA’s receipt to an existing VLA such as $pi 0$.
 I think it is not that generally applicable.

 CONCLUSIONS
  - Phase-aware input masking inside a single end-to-end VLA network solves the skill-chaining problem that causes other VLAs to collapse after a few sub-tasks.